 As nerve injuries may be permanent and can likewise lead to serious impairment of life, it is important that you consult with a physician as soon as possible.
 Once your health has been taken care of, it may likewise be prudent to speak with a New Jersey personal injury attorney to discuss your legal options.

 Trauma to the head, especially the brain, is among the most common fatal injury sustained in a car accident.
-Concussions, traumatic brain injury (TBI), and permanent brain damage may all result from a motor vehicle accident.
+Concussions, traumatic brain injury (TBI), and permanent brain damage may all result from a car accident.
 These types of injuries typically result from hitting your head on parts of your vehicle, whether it be the windshield, dashboard, steering wheel, airbag, the front seat, or side windows.

 Prompt treatment for any head injury is crucial.
 Thankfully concussions are the most common and generally treatable, but they can still be dangerous.
 On the other hand, if not appropriately treated, traumatic brain injuries and permanent brain damage may cause long-term issues with brain function, including memory loss or feeling like your brain is not working as quickly as it used to.
 After an accident involving a head injury, you should consult a New Jersey personal injury attorney.